jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 #.
 Click the Done button to finish the analysis and send the series to the
     series tab.
 Save this processed series.
 From here you can carry out further analysis.
-FOr example, you might send individual profiles to the profiles plot to analyze individually or using one of the deconvolution tools (EFA or REGALS) to extract out concentration vs. time and profiles for individual components in solution.
-For this particular dataset, we were most interested in whether we could capture the burst phase that happens between fully denatured (Rg ~31 A) and the next intermediate state (Rg ~24 A).
-Unfortunately, the initial rapid collapse seems to be faster than our earliest timepoint (45 us), and so this data doesn't provide any additional insight over previously published SAXS refolding studies of cytochrome C (which had an earliest timepoint of ~150 us).
+For example, you might send individual profiles to the profiles plot to analyze individually or using one of the deconvolution tools (EFA or REGALS) to extract out concentration vs. time and profiles for individual components in solution.
+For this particular dataset, we were most interested in whether we could capture the burst phase that happens between fully denatured (|Rg| ~31 Å) and the next intermediate state (|Rg| ~24 Å).
+Unfortunately, the initial rapid collapse seems to be faster than our earliest timepoint (45 microseconds), and so this data doesn't provide any additional insight over previously published SAXS refolding studies of cytochrome C (which had an earliest timepoint of ~150 microseconds).

+.. |Rg| replace:: R\ :sub:`g`

 .. |ms_panel_png| image:: images/ms_panel.png